rook2pawn/node-metric/README.md

 metric
 ======

-Metric is a set of metric (distance) functions that you can use.
+Metric is a set of metric (distance) functions with assorted interfaces.

 Available functions
 ===================